-The information on this page explains your options for travelling to the University, and what to expect on arrival as well we also have some advice on what to do before you travel.
-We recommend where possible you plan to arrive in Birmingham on Saturday 20 or Sunday 21 September.
+The information on this page explains your options for travelling to the University, and what to expect on arrival as well as some advice on what to do before you travel.
+We strongly recommend where possible you plan to arrive in Birmingham on Saturday 17 or Sunday 18 September.
 You should read the information on this page before booking your flight to the UK.
 We strongly advise you to carefully pre-plan how you are going to get to the University from the airport or destination that you arrive at in the UK.

 Travelling to the UK